Insider’s Review of Machaba Camp

 - Outdoor/under canvas showers

 Activities at Machaba Camp

-Sipping morning coffee or snacking on our deck, we witness a constant cavalcade of Africa’s signature animals as they graze, stalk, and disport on the Khwai River.
+While enjoying the timeless luxury of sipping morning coffee or snacking on our deck, we witness a constant cavalcade of Africa’s signature animals as they graze, stalk, and disport on the Khwai River.
 And just across that river is the Moremi Game Reserve, which comprises about 40% of the UNESCO World Heritage Site Okavango Delta Reserve.